justinjandoc/justinjandoc.github.io/projects/senior-year-personal-portfolio.md

 <img class="ui medium left floated rounded image" src="../images/tree-bark.jpg">

 Throughout the span of my senior year, I went out and took pictures at any opportunity I could.
 I was also able to edit and curate these photos, both at home and on-site.
 At the end of the class, the teacher had us print out our pictures in order to display them during a school event during the evening.
 During this event, we were able to advertise and sell our pictures to attendees and parents.
+My class raised a modest amount of money, but we took our printed pictures home and gifted them to our friends, families, and teachers.

 <img class="ui medium right floated rounded image" src="../images/sunflower.jpg">